 The Options menu firstly allows the axes and grid settings to be modified (these settings are described in the axes/grid settings section below).
-Additionally, the FEATool GUI options can be inspected and edited by opening the Options... dialog box (this will effectively edit the guiparam.txt parameter file located in the featool/gui folder).
+The FEATool GUI options can be inspected and edited by calling the dlg_Options function which opens the Options dialog box (this will effectively edit the guiparam.txt parameter file located in the featool/gui folder).

-The Grid menu allows for switching to Grid Mode as well as accessing and specifying the Grid Generation Call....
-Generate Quadrilateral Grid calls the structured quadrilateral grid generation routine (gridgen_quad).
+The Grid menu allows for switching to Grid Mode as well as accessing and specifying the Grid Generation Command....
 Convert Grid Cells converts between triangular and quadrilateral cells in 2D, and between tetrahedral and hexahedral cells in 3D.
-The Grid Smoothing menu option performs relaxed smoothing steps with either Laplacian or umbrella smoothing.

 Grid Mode also supports import and export of grids through external ASCII format files, these option can also be accessed from the Grid menu

-In grid mode the overall global maximum grid cell size variable hmax can be changed from the Grid Size edit field in the grid tools toolbar.
+In grid mode the overall global maximum grid cell size variable hmax can be changed with the Grid Size edit field and slider in the grid tools toolbar.

 The Equation and Boundary menus allows for switching to Equation/Boundary Modes and also opening the Equation/Boundary Settings... dialog boxes (see the equation and boundary mode sections).
 Moreover, the Model Constant and Expressions... option allows for input of modeling variables and expressions that can be used in equations and boundary settings, and postprocessing.
 Point sources and constraints can also be added here with the corresponding Add Point Sources... and Add Point Constraints... menu options.